Nanclares y Prieto | "Soverribas" | Albariño | Ribeira Sacra, Spain 2019

-🧑🤝🧑 Pair with: shellfish, fish tacos, fresh salads, creamy cheeses
+🧑🤝🧑 Pair with: shellfish, fish tacos, fresh salads, soft cheeses

 🧑🏽🌾 Farming: Practicing Organic with some biodynamic principles

 🍇 Grape Varieties: Albariño